plone/plone.portlets/plone/portlets/README.txt

   ...         return r'<form action="/login">(test)</form>'
   >>> provideAdapter(LoginPortletRenderer)

+Note that in a real-world application, it may be necessary to add security assertions to the LoginPortletAssignment class.

 For the document-text portlet, we separate the data provider from the assignment object.
 We don't even use IPortletDataProvider in this case, as the ITestContent interface is already available.